 Prayerful Concerns of Our Parish Community – 6th Sunday in Ordinary Time

-We hope that these Prayers of the Faithful for this 6th Sunday in Ordinary Time, Feb 11-12, 2023 are helpful to you in your own reflections and prayers.
+We share these Prayers of the Faithful from the 6th Sunday in Ordinary Time (Feb 10-11, 2024), the last weekend before Lent begins.
+May they be helpful to you in your prayerful reflections this week:

 We pray to the Lord.

 Accept these prayers and those held in our hearts as signs of our desire to live in your Spirit.
 Ask that in joy or sorrow, in hurt or healing, we may come before you as your daughters and sons, in the sure knowledge of your love for us.
 Amen.